 7.1 One of the areas that is typically misinterpreted is the relationship between the definition of "employment company" in section 12E(4)(b) of the Act and the definition of "personal service" in the section 12E(4)(d) of the Act on the one hand, and the definitions of "personal service company" and "personal service trust" in the Fourth Schedule.
 In this regard, it is important to note that the definitions of "employment company" and "personal service" were not created for purposes of determining whether or not a company or trust is a "personal service company" or "personal service trust".
-For example, a company is not a "personal service company" by reason of the fact that it
+For example, a company is not a "personal service company" by reason of the fact that it provides a "personal service", but by reason of the fact that it complies with the definition of "personal service company" in the Fourth Schedule.

-- provides a "personal service", but by reason of the fact that it complies with the definition of "personal service company" in the Fourth Schedule. - 7.2 The term "personal service company" is only applicable to a "company" as defined in section 1 of the Act.
+- 7.2 The term "personal service company" is only applicable to a "company" as defined in section 1 of the Act.
 This means that that the term is not applicable to a natural person.
 The effect of the new legislation can, therefore, be eliminated by rendering the service through a natural person directly to the client.
-By rendering the services directly as a natural person, the normal rules relating to the status of an independent contractor or common law employee as explained in previous guidelines issued by the SARS become relevant. - 7.3 Not all companies are affected by the legislation.
+By rendering the services directly as a natural person, the normal rules relating to the status of an independent contractor or common law employee as explained in previous guidelines issued by the SARS become relevant. - 7.3 Not all companies are affected by the legislation relating to personal service company.
 Only companies that fall within the definition of "personal service company" are affected by the definition, and also only when those that fall within the definition are in receipt of "remuneration" as defined. - 7.4 It is recommended that all users of services (employer/client) from potential labour brokers, personal service companies and personal service trusts should have policies and systems in place to correctly identify and tax these entities and individuals.
-A possible solution would be a questionnaire or an affidavit that could be used by the service-user at the start of the engagement or contract and regularly thereafter.
+A possible solution would be a questionnaire or an affidavit (including an affidavit or solemn declaration in respect of a personal service company or personal service trust indicating that not more than 80% of its income is derived or is likely to be derived from one client) that could be used by the service-user at the start of the engagement or contract and regularly thereafter.
 This will enable the client to determine whether employees' tax should be deducted or not.